Mrs. Cristina Casciato, Assistant Principal of Curriculum

-The classroom instruction is based on the expectations identified in the Florida Standards
+The classroom instruction is based on the expectations identified in the B.E.S.T.
+Standards.

 Hammett L. Bowen, Jr. faculty and staff are proud to deliver a quality education designed to meet the needs of all students and ensure our students become self-sufficient, responsible citizens.
 By using the resources available, students will be able to continue to grow academically, as demonstrated by data.

-The availability of an Instructional Focus Calendar is a standard practice within the district for reading, math and science.
-These calendars map the instruction of each benchmark and identify the window of testing for each Quarterly Standard Mastery.
+The availability of an Instructional Focus Calendar is standard practice within the district for reading, math and science.
+These calendars map the instructional delivery of each benchmark and identify the window of testing for each Quarterly Standard Mastery.
 These calendars were initially mapped by teacher committees.
-Each spring teachers are surveyed for recommendations of improvement to the reading, math and science focus calendar.
+Each spring, teachers are surveyed for recommendations of improvement to the reading, math and science focus calendar.

 Students following a regular curriculum at Hammett L. Bowen, Jr. Elementary use the Marion County adopted textbooks.